aleixop/clean_amplicon_datasets/README.md

 ### HMM search to remove non-ribosomal sequences

 Some amplicon datasets may contain sequences that do not belong to the 18S (e.g., sequences derived from functional genes).
 In this step, a fasta is created from the seqtab file obtained from previous step.
 This fasta is then aligned with `mafft` (auto mode) and a HMM profile is built from the obtained aligment (with HMMER's `hmmbuild`).
 Then, `hmmsearch` is performed using the fasta file against the HMM profile.
 Sequences that do no map or have a high evalue are removed by the script `process_hmmer.R`.
-The idea behing this step is that the majority of sequences in the dataset should belong to the 18S.
-Thus the HMM profile should capture the 18S structure and sequences not belonging to the 18S should not properly align with it.
+The idea behind this step is that the majority of sequences in the dataset should belong to the 18S.
+Thus the HMM profile should capture the 18S structure and sequences not belonging to the 18S should not properly align to it.

 ```
 usage: process_hmmer.R [--] [--help] [--seqtab SEQTAB] [--hmmer HMMER]